AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025270257

 Show Less

-1 University of Bristol, United Kingdom.
+1 School of Electrical, Electronic and Mechanical Engineering, University of Bristol, Bristol, United Kingdom

 Received: 30 June 2025 | Accepted: 2 September 2025 | Published online: 2 September 2025